jimmyshah83/azure-k8s-spring-demo/README.md

 plugins provided by terraform registry:
 1. azurerm_container_registry: to create Azure container registry (ACR)
 2. azurerm_kubernetes_cluster: to create Azure Kubernetes cluster (AKS)
+3. azurerm_api_management: to create an API Management Service (APIM)
+4. azurerm_api_management_api: to create an API within an APIM

 #### CI/CD
 CI/CD has been implemented using GitHub however, one can use any CI/CD platform. \